What is a Roth 401k?

 Both Roth and Traditional 401(k) offer tax-deferred growth, which means you don’t have to pay taxes on the earrings you make until you withdraw funds.

 - Roth 401(k): Contributions can be withdrawn at any time without any penalties, but earnings can be subject to penalties if you have withdrawn before the age of 59 and before your account has been opened for at least 5 years.

 - Traditional 401(k): Any withdrawal before age 59 is subject to a 10% early withdrawal penalty.

 Employer matches are generally made with pre-tax dollars and go into traditional 401(k).

 Can you Roll Over 401k to Roth IRA?

-Yes, it is possible to roll over a 401(k) plan account into a Roth IRA, but it will be subject to certain rules and taxes.
+It is possible to roll over a 401(k) plan account into a Roth IRA, but it will be subject to specific rules and taxes.

 Also, See: 401(k) Contribution